kRYstall9/docker-surgeon/README.md

 If `db` crashes → `db`, `backend`, and `frontend` will be restarted in order.</br>
 If `backend` crashes → `backend` and `frontend` will be restarted.</br>
 If `frontend` crashes → only `frontend` will be restarted.

+Multiple dependents can be specified for a container by separating them with a comma: `com.monitor.depends.on=backend,frontend,db`

 ## 🚀 Quick Start
 ```